 Blaupunkt was originally founded in Germany in 1923 as a headphone manufacturer.
 Today, the company is regarded as an innovator of car audio by fans and enthusiasts around the world.

-The company is responsible for many turning points in the history of car audio like the first FM-capable car radio (1949), and the first in-dash CD player (1989), as examples appropriate to this article.
+The company is responsible for many turning points in the history of car audio, like the first FM-capable car radio (1949) and the first in-dash CD player (1989), as examples appropriate to this article.
 The same early passion for precision and forward-thinking lives in every Blaupunkt product today.

 It's tough to go wrong with a Blaupunkt car stereo.
 The brand offers a wide variety of models to suit the specifics of any car.

 Since all production was moved to China, the company has been able to offer the most modern features at more competitive prices.
-If you are looking for pure German engineering and no-frills designs, they can be yours at a fraction of the market price buying from Blaupunkt.
+If you are looking for pure German engineering and no-frills designs, they can be yours at a fraction of the market price by buying from Blaupunkt.

-Notable car stereo: Blaupunkt Bremen SQR 46 DAB (link to check the price at Crutchfield)
+Notable car stereo: Blaupunkt Bremen SQR 46 DAB

 Originally released in 1986, the Bremen SQR46 triumphantly returns with modern technological updates to make it current.